modxorg/Docs/en/extras/migxdb/migxdb.tutorials/create-a-basic-gallery-management-from-scratch-with-migxdb/index.md

  on Fields click 'Add Item'.

  fieldname: extended.url
  Caption: URL
  inputTVtype: url

  Click done -> done -> done to close all windows and save the additions.

  Now we have created a new tab in our gallery-management-window with a new field to add a URL to our image.

-##  Making some galleries.
+## Making some galleries

  Create a container resource in the resource-tree, 'Galleries', using your gallery-template.